standardnotes/docs/docs/self-hosting/docker.md

    > **Note** If you changed the `EXPOSED_PORT` variable you will have to check `http://localhost:{EXPOSED_PORT}/healthcheck`.

-1. You're done!
+5. You're done!

 ## Securing Your Server

-In order to start using your new server with the Standard Notes app at https://app.standardnotes.org you will have to configure an HTTPS reverse proxy.
+In order to start using your new server with the Standard Notes app at https://app.standardnotes.com you will have to configure an HTTPS reverse proxy.

 Unless you already have an HTTP/HTTPS server running that will serve as a reverse proxy to the standalone infrastructure, head over to [Securing HTTP traffic of your Sync server](./https-support.md).

 ## Using your new server

-In the account menu, choose `Advanced Options` and enter the address of your new server in `Sync Server Domain`.
+In the account menu, choose `Advanced options` and enter the address of your new server in `Custom sync server`.

 Then, register for a new account or log into an existing account and begin using your private new secure Standard Notes server!